Remi-Godin/rusty-ppm/README.md

 - The `canvas` module: Contains the `Canvas` struct which holds the pixel data of the image you are working on, as well as the functions necessary to access and mutate its data.
 - The `ppm_writer` module: Contains functions to write your canvas into a `.ppm` image.
 - The `ppm_reader` module: Contains functions to read `.ppm` images and convert it into a `Canvas`.
-- The `utils` module: Contains functions to create sample `.ppm` images.
-Good for testing.
+- The `utils` module: Contains functions to create sample `.ppm` images as well as helper functions.

 ## Inner workings
 The `Canvas` struct is implemented as a single array as opposed to a 2D array.
 After running some tests, this method did allow for a small performance improvement.
 The `ppm_writer` module provides the `write_ppm` function, which takes a `Canvas` and writes it to a binary `.ppm` file.
 The `ppm_reader` module provides the `read_ppm` function, which can take either a plain text `.ppm` image, or a binary `.ppm` image and convert it into a `Canvas` to be used by the user.